 Firefighters are the unsung heroes of our society.
-They put their lives on the line every day to help protect us from harm.
-To do their job as effectively as possible, firefighters need access to the best technology available.
-This blog post will discuss five new technologies that helping firefighters save lives!
+They put their lives on the line daily to help protect us from harm.
+To do their job as effectively as possible, firefighters need access to the best technology.
+This blog post will discuss 10 new technologies that help firefighters save lives!

 The firefighter profession is continually being transformed by new technologies that make the job safer and more accessible.
-Firefighters have been using technology since they were first employed to put out fires in significant cities.
-Today, various departments across the country are using technology in different ways to respond faster, improve communication within the department, eliminate operator error while driving fire trucks, keep firefighters safe during emergency responses and reduce costs.
+Firefighters have used technology since they were first employed to put out fires in significant cities.
+Today, various departments across the country use technology in different ways to respond faster, improve communication within the department, eliminate operator error while driving fire trucks, keep firefighters safe during emergency responses, and reduce costs.

 New Technology For Firefighters